Skip to Main Content

 • Some students rent materials, buy used, find free online versions, or share with classmates.

-Read more about the survey or review the executive summary (PDF).
+Read more about the surveyreview the executive summary (PDF), or see the UVA results

 Measuring costs at UVA